phaag/nfdump/README.md

 - `--enable-native`
   Use `-march=native` to enable CPU-specific optimizations for the build host.
 This enables vectorization and instruction set tuning based on the local processor.
 Recommended for local builds, not for portable binaries.

 Compared to previous versions, the configure script has changed: many tools that previously required explicit enabling are now built automatically.
-The old options `--enable-xxxpath=path` have been replaced by the standard `--with-xxx=path`
+The old options `--enable-xxxpath=path` have been replaced by the standard `--with-xxx=path`.

-Compression libraries are searched for and integrated, if found.
-If you want to explicitly disable a library and therefore a compression method, use the format `--enable-xxx=no` This disables that library.
+Compression libraries are searched for and integrated if found.
+To explicitly disable a library and its compression method, use the format `--enable-xxx=no`.

 The following options no longer exist:

 `--enable-nsel`
 NSEL support is built-in by default; you only need to adjust the output format if you prefer the legacy *line* or *long* format for NSEL/NAT.
-Change the `fmt` formats accordingly in the config file `nfdump.conf`
+Change the `fmt` formats accordingly in the config file `nfdump.conf`.

 Notes:

-- Make sure your system does provide autoconf 2.71.
+- Make sure your system provides autoconf 2.71.
 - Older Linux distributions may require libbsd and libbsd-dev installed.

 - `nfprofile` is a legacy binary, used by NfSen and may be moved into a separate archive in future.